 Name Type Code (ID)

 Definition: A code that represents the type of name.
-Refer to HL7 Table 0200 - Name Type for valid values (see Section 2A.2.90, “”).
+Refer to HL7 Table 0200 - Name Type for valid values (see Section 2A.2.90, “XPN - extended person name”).

 Identifier Check Digit (ST)

 Definition: A digit, or digits, exclusive of the identifier in CX.1, calculated by applying an algorithm to all or some of the digits in the number, which may be used to test validity of the non-check-digit identifier.